Pages

 • Only selling 'stuff' and you HAVE to buy certain things.

-• Nothing to back it up (education, research, or continued learning)
+• Nothing to back it up (education, research, or continued learning).
+They may say research but don't provide it.

-Even people in the health and fitness industry have to make a living so at some point you are going to have to pay them some money.
+It is true that people in the health and fitness industry have to make a living so at some point you are going to have to pay money for someone's advice.
 There isn't anything inherently wrong with this but there are some things to look out for.
 If all they are doing is selling you on something you have to have and if you don't add it to your life you won't have success.
 HUGE Red Flag.
-Anything that is only financially incentivized is something you need to stay away from.
+Anything that is only financially incentivized is something you want to be very careful getting involved with.

-With all of these things you have to find people that have the information and knowledge to back it up.
+With all of this, you have to find people who have the information and knowledge to back it up.
 While traditionally that comes with college and higher education it doesn't have to.
-Years of experience, research and knowledge gathering along with critical thinking can be sufficient but you have to do your due diligence.
-Ask a lot of question, get informed on your own and you can always ask them what they would do if they were in your situation to get a better feel.
+Years of experience, research, and knowledge gathering along with critical thinking can be sufficient but you have to do your due diligence.
+Ask a lot of questions, get informed on your own and you can always ask them what they would do if they were in your situation to get a better feel.

 No comments: